onnx/onnx-mlir/docs/LoweringCode.md

 The second method above, `iterate` is used to create a set of loops and its corresponding loop body.
 Until we optimize loops, both the `originalLoops` and the `optimizedLoops` are set to the output of a `defineLoops` method call.
 These sets describe the iteration space and its dimensionality.
 The next two parameters are used to describe the lower and the upper bounds of the loop.
 The last parameter defines a lambda function that implements the body of the loop.
 This labmda function is invoked with two parameters: an object to create further Krnl operations within the loop body and a list of the current loop index values.

-The usage of this builder will become clearer with our same example, setting an array to value zero.
+The usage of this builder will become clearer with our example, setting an array to value zero.
 This is the same example as in the prior section.
 ``` C++
 // Defined values 0 and a 2 dimensional array with dim ub0 and ub1
 Value zero, array, ub0, ub1;